OSGeo/gdal/doc/source/drivers/raster/mbtiles.rst

 intermediate format like GeoPackage must be used as a container so that all layers can be converted at the same time.
 Write-once support means also that existing vector layers can't be edited.

+Part of the conversion is multi-threaded by default, using as many threads as there are cores.
+The number of threads used can be controlled with the :decl_configoption:`GDAL_NUM_THREADS` configuration option.

 Creation options
 ----------------